4darsh-Dev/AyurVichar/README.md

 # AyurVichar
-A web platform for finding prakruti (pheotype) of individuals, suggesting food and lifestyle rules, regulations for a healthy balanced life..
+A web platform for finding prakruti (phenotype) of individuals, suggesting food and lifestyle rules, regulations for a healthy balanced life..

 ## Installation